 DIY Christmas garland from dried fruits

-Making a Christmas garland with dried fruits is easy and adds a beautiful statement to your holiday decor.
-Cut various fruits into thick slices and bake them for 4-6 hours.
-Remove from the oven and thread the dried fruit onto a twine.
-You can include walnut or cinnamon sticks and dry leaves to intensify the potpourri effect.
+Making Christmas garland from dried fruits is a truly unique idea.
+Cut several kinds of fruits into thick slices and dry them in oven.
+Once done, you can thread the dried fruit slices onto a twine.
+You can also include cinnamon sticks and dry leaves.

 Christmas garland from popcorn

-Stringing up popcorns into a garland for Christmas tree is a simple yet creative idea.
-Use cranberries in between the popcorns for a cheerful look.
+Stringing up popcorns as a garland is a simple yet effective idea.
+Use cranberries in between the popcorns for a colorful look.